andyl/comgen/README.md

 $ cd my_app
 ```

-Then install this package by adding `phoenix_commanded` to your list of
+Then install this package by adding `comgen` to your list of
 dependencies in `my_app/mix.exs`:

 ```elixir